The new Macys sweater is the perfect gift for those who get brand wrong

 Just in time for Christmas Macy’s has unveiled a new fashion item that marries apparel with technology.
-In select stores now are men’s fleece sweaters from Sean Jean that feature a video screen – an iPod of sorts – embedded in the left sleeve.
+In select stores now are a new Macys sweater, a men’s fleece from Sean Jean that features a video screen – an iPod of sorts – embedded in the left sleeve.

 This might seem to be the epitome of brand.
 But it’s not.
 Brand is how the customer sees himself, not how others see him.

 Middle-aged men, for example, don’t buy sports cars so the neighbors will think they are cool.
 In fact, the neighbors may regard an old guy and a hot car as ridiculous.
 Instead, sports cars make men feel young, especially when they’re in the midst of a mid-life crisis.
 That’s the definition of brand.

 Consider this: We all buy brands that no one sees.
 We prefer a brand of underwear that no one sees.
 Or a type of laundry detergent no one sees.